d-bl/d-bl.github.io/glossary.md

 >
 > <img src="/GroundForge/images/logo-medium.png" width="64px"/>

-**Stitch**

-> Interaction between two pairs, for the application a stitch may consist of stitch-pin-stitch

 **Licenses**

 > You have the rights to copy, modify and republish, with some restrictions.
 > So far we have [cc-by v4](http://creativecommons.org/licenses/by/4.0/) for the documentation
 > and either [GPL v3](https://github.com/d-bl/GroundForge/blob/master/LICENSE)
 > or [Simplified BSD](https://choosealicense.com/licenses/bsd-2-clause/)
-> for the code under the hood.
+> for the code.
 >
 > ![](/tesselace-to-gf/assets/images/CC-BY-80x15.png)
 > ![](https://www.gnu.org/graphics/gplv3-88x31.png)

+**Stitch**

+> Interaction between two pairs, for the application a stitch may consist of stitch-pin-stitch